Skip to main content

 Elite Gourmet EGC115B Easy Egg Cooker Electric 7-Egg Capacity, Soft, Medium, Hard-Boiled Egg Cooker with Auto Shut-Off, Measuring Cup Included, BPA Free, Classic Black

-• USER-FRIENDLY DESIGN: JUST ADD WATER, PRESS, AND ENJOY IN MINUTES!
+• USER-FRIENDLY DESIGN: ADD WATER, PRESS A BUTTON, AND ENJOY EFFORTLESS COOKING!

 BUY & SAVE